 Frequency band 26.957 - 27.283 MHz

 This band is also listed under inductive applications, although seemingly the same band as for inductive applications there is an antenna restriction on inductive applications.
-Therefore no change or deletion is suggested.
+No justification for the restriction to exclude video applications was identified.

 Frequency band 169.600 - 169.6125 MHz